CBC blood test

 How to Prepare for the Test

 There is no special preparation needed.

-When the needle is inserted to draw blood, you may feel moderate pain, though most people feel only a prick or a stinging sensation.
+When the needle is inserted to draw blood, you may feel moderate pain.
+Some people feel only a prick or stinging.
 Afterward there may be some throbbing or slight bruising.
 This soon goes away.

 Why the Test is Performed

 A CBC is a commonly performed lab test.
 It can be used to detect or monitor many different health conditions.
-It may be used to:
+Your health care provider may order this test: